 Students are required to provide documentation of malpractice insurance; a negative PPD skin test, negative T-SPOT or negative chest x-ray; CPR certification; required vaccines; proof of annual physical (not applicable to RN-BSN online students); proof of annual drug test; and, dependent on program, a TB mask fitting may be required.
 Students are required to submit documentation of health records as described in the table below.
-Traditional and Second Degree Accelerated BSN students will submit this documentation via Medatrax.
-More information will be provided during general orientation regarding Medatrax.
+Traditional and Second Degree Accelerated BSN students will submit this documentation via Verified Credentials.
+More information will be provided during general orientation regarding Verified Credentials.

-CPR Certification Continuous American Heart Association BLS CPR Certification Admission and Annual TB • In accordance with OSHA recommendations, students may be required to be Mask Fitting fitted for a TB mask annually TB testing • Every student must present evidence of negative PPD Skin Test or TSPOT upon admission and as required throughout the program. • Chest X-ray is required with positive PPD Skin test or TSPOT Admission and Annual Must provide form attached in Appendix J Proof of Physical • RN-BSN online students are NOT required to submit proof of physical exam Examination Admission and Annual Must provide proof that a drug screen was performed through Verified Proof of Urine Drug Screen Credentials Flu Vaccine Henatitis R • Clinical sites may require a Flu vaccine prior to rotation.
+CPR Certification Continuous American Heart Association BLS CPR Certification Admission and Annual • In accordance with OSHA recommendations, students may be TB Mask Fitting required to be fitted for a TB mask annually TB testing • Every student must present evidence of negative PPD Skin Test or TSPOT upon admission and as required throughout the program. • Chest X-ray is required with positive PPD Skin test or TSPOT Admission and Annual • Must provide form attached in Appendix I Proof of Physical • RN-BSN online students are NOT required to submit proof of Examination physical exam Admission and Annual Proof of Urine Drug • Must provide proof that a drug screen was performed through Verified Credentials Screen Flu Vaccine Clinical sites may require a Flu vaccine prior to rotation.
 Announcements will be made in the fall semester by local Health Departments on the availability of the vaccine.
 Written verification of the administration of the vaccine is required.
 Annual proof of vaccinations may be required by clinical sites.
 If the student has not received the vaccine the hospital has the right to 1) Prohibit the student from facility access for clinical practice, 2) require student to wear a mask at all times or 3) other modification according to their policy.
 If you chose not to be vaccinated for Influenza at this time you must provide documentation from your care provider and/or sign and submit an Influenza Vaccine Declamation form provided by the clinical facility.
 Hepatitis B • Prior to entry into any clinical course students must present a Hepatitis B virus (HBV) immunization record to include either a documented history of HBV infection, antibody status positive titer showing previous antigen response to HBV or documentation of the first (in a series of three) HBV immunization.
-The series must be completed within seven months (second immunization one month after first, followed by third immunization six months after second) MMR Immunization • Need documentation of 2 MMR Vaccinations in lifetime OR a titer Varicella Immunization • Need documentation of 2 Varicella vaccinations OR a titer Tetanus Immunization • Verification of a Tetanus Booster within the last ten years COVID-19 Testing and/or • COVID-19 testing and/or vaccination may be required by our clinical facilities.
-Vaccination If a student does not comply with the requirements of the facility, clinical placement may not be possible.
+The series must be completed within seven months (second immunization one month after first, followed by third immunization six months after second) MMR Immunization • Need documentation of 2 MMR Vaccinations in lifetime OR a titer Varicella Immunization • Need documentation of 2 Varicella vaccinations OR a titer Tetanus Immunization • Verification of a Tetanus Booster within the last ten years COVID-19 Testing • COVID-19 testing and/or vaccination may be required by our clinical and/or Vaccination facilities.
+If a student does not comply with the requirements of the facility, clinical placement may not be possible. interity, ennear placement may not be possible.

-\\\Due dates of documentation may vary by program and program option.
+Due dates of documentation may vary by program and program option.

-\\\Clinical facilities may require additional vaccinations.
+Clinical facilities may require additional vaccinations.
 For the vaccinations listed and any additional vaccinations required by the facility, students must provide appropriate documentation.
 If a student fails to comply with facility requirements, clinical placement may not be possible.
+Reviewed 4/2023